CodeChain-io/codechain/docs/asset-management.rst

         });

-By using Alice's signature, the 10000 Gold that was first minted can now be transferred to other users like Bob.
+By using Alice's signature, the 10000 gold that was first minted can now be transferred to other users like Bob.
 ::

     await transferTx.sign(0, { signer: p2pkh });